TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

             -i             Build an incremental image (based on the "@final" snapshot of the source image for the VM).

+            --max-origin-depth <max-origin-depth>
+                           Maximum origin depth to allow when creating incremental images.
+E.g. a value of 3 means that the image will only be created if there are no more than 3 parent images in the origin chain.

             -s <prepare-image-path>
                            Path to a script that is run inside the VM to prepare it for imaging.
 Specifying this triggers the